bbauska/Coursera-React/README.md

 ### Installing and Using react-redux-form

--   We first install the *react-redux-form* into our project as follows:
+-   We first install the <i>react-redux-form</i> into our project as follows:

 > yarn add <react-redux-form@1.16.8>

--   Then open *ContactComponent.js* and update the Feedback Form to use
+-   Then open <i>ContactComponent.js</i> and update the Feedback Form to use
     react-redux-form:

 > . . .